we shall look at the type of transport involves in transporting substances in & out of the cell.

 ii) substances move according to their concentration gradient.

-* concentration gradient is the difference in the concentration of a substance between 2 regions.
+* concentration gradient is the difference in the concentration of a substance between 2 regions. - AT:

 i) needs energy (ATP)